-Use the data in the following table to use the banner motd command.
+The following table defines parameters for the banner motd command.

 Variable Value WORD<1-1516> Creates a message of the day to display with the logon banner.
 To provide a string with spaces, include the text in quotation marks (").
 To set this option to the default value, use the default operator with the command.